williamtankw/sharding-workshop/README.md

 sh.enableSharding("LXDB")
 ```

-### 5 - Create an index on the shard key (if the sharded collection has data or is not empty)
+### 5 - Create an index on the shard key via MongoDB Compass, Atlas UI or mongosh (if the sharded collection has data or is not empty)
 1. Look and follow my steps on the screen.
 2. Use the following commands:
 ```